James Rosenquist: Honors

 Rosenquist received numerous honors, including selection as "Art In America Young Talent USA" in 1963, appointment to a six-year term on the Board of the National Council of the Arts in 1978, and receiving the Golden Plate Award from the American Academy of Achievement in 1988.
 In 2002, the Fundación Cristóbal Gabarrón conferred upon him its annual international award for art, in recognition of his contributions to universal culture.

 Beginning with his first early-career retrospectives in 1972 organized by the Whitney Museum of American Art, New York City, and the Wallraf-Richartz Museum, Cologne, Rosenquist's work was the subject of several gallery and museum exhibitions, both in the United States and abroad.
 The Solomon R. Guggenheim Museum organized a full-career retrospective in 2003, which travelled internationally, and was organized by curators Walter Hopps and Sarah Bancroft.

 His F-111, shown at The Jewish Museum in 1965, was mentioned in a chapter of Polaroids from the Dead by Douglas Coupland.

 Art market

-The highest selling painting by the artist was Be Beautiful (1964), sold at Sotheby's by $3,301,000, on 14 May 2014.
+The highest price paid for one of his paintings is Be Beautiful (1964), sold at Sotheby's by $3,301,000, in May 2014.

 Personal life

 Rosenquist married twice and had two children.
 With his first wife, Mary Lou Adams, whom he married on June 5, 1960, he had one child: John.
-His first marriage ended in divorce.
+This marriage ended in divorce.
 In 1976, a year after his divorce, he moved to Aripeka, Florida.
-His second wife was Mimi Thompson, whom he married on April 18, 1987, by whom he had one child: Lily.
+His second wife was Mimi Thompson, whom he married on April 18, 1987, and they had one child: Lily.

-On April 25, 2009, a fire swept through Hernando County, Florida, where Rosenquist had lived for 30 years, burning his house, studios, and warehouse.
+In April 2009, a fire swept through Hernando County, Florida, where Rosenquist had lived for 30 years, burning his house, studios, and warehouse.
 All of his paintings stored on his property were destroyed, including art for an upcoming show.